isomerpages/govtech-gobusiness/_browse-all-licences-LTA/Omnibus-Driver's-Vocational-Licence.md

  <li><strong>50 - 64 years: </strong>Once every 2 years</li>
  <li><strong>65 years onwards: </strong>Every year</li>
  </ul>
  For applicants reaching the age of 70 years, there is a requirement to undergo a special assessment to certify that they are fit to continue driving.
-This assessment is called the “Assessment on Fitness to Drive for Vocational Licence Holders Aged 70 years and Above”.
+This assessment is called the "Assessment on Fitness to Drive for Vocational Licence Holders Aged 70 years and Above".
 This Assessment covers a medical examination, an occupational therapy evaluation, and an on-road driving test with an occupational therapist and a driving instructor.
-After passing the Assessment at age 70 years, he will have to continue to pass LTA’s annual medical examination at 71 and 72 years of age.
+After passing the Assessment at age 70 years, he will have to continue to pass LTA's annual medical examination at 71 and 72 years of age.
 This Assessment will be required once again at the age of 73 and 74 years of age before the VL holder is allowed to extend his VL up to 75 years of age.<br>
- However, ODVL holders aged 65 years and above will have to pass LTA’s yearly medical examination in order to continue to hold the licence.</li>
+ However, ODVL holders aged 65 years and above will have to pass LTA's yearly medical examination in order to continue to hold the licence.</li>
  <li><strong>How long can an applicant expect to wait for his application to LTA to be approved?</Strong><br>
  As a general guide, it will take about 30 working days for LTA to process an application for an ODVL, assuming that all relevant documents have been duly submitted.</li>
  <li><strong>Will non-Singapore Citizens (SPR / FWP holder) be allowed to apply for an ODVL?</Strong><br>